oalders/http-browserdetect/README.txt

   device()
     Returns the method name of the actual hardware, if it can be detected.
-    Currently returns one of: blackberry, iphone, ipod or ipad Returns UNDEF if no hardware can be detected
+    Currently returns one of: blackberry, webos, iphone, ipod or ipad Returns UNDEF if no hardware can be detected

   device_name()
     Returns a human formatted version of the hardware device name.
 These